Canada - Côte d'Ivoire Relations

 The two countries signed a Double Taxation Agreement in 1983 and an Air Transport Agreement in 1987.
-In Montreal, on September 26, 2013, the Minister of International development and Francophonie, Christian Paradis, signed, in the presence of the Ivoirian Prime Minister Daniel Kablan Duncan, the Letters of Intent for a Foreign Investment Promotion and Protection Agreement (FIPA), announcing the conclusion of negotiations.
-Once signed, ratified and in force, the FIPA will provide greater predictability and certainty for Canadian investors considering investment opportunities in Cote d’Ivoire.
+In Montreal, on September 26, 2013, the Minister of International development and Francophonie, Christian Paradis, announced, in the presence of the Ivoirian Prime Minister Daniel Kablan Duncan the conclusion of negotiations towards a Foreign Investment Promotion and Protection Agreement (FIPA).
+The FIPA was signed on November 30, 2014 in Dakar, on the margins of the Francophonie Summit by Minister Christian Paradis and Ivorian Minister of Foreign Affairs Charles Koffi Diby.
+Once ratified by both countries and in force, the FIPA will provide greater predictability and certainty for Canadian investors considering investment opportunities in Cote d’Ivoire.

 In 2013-2014, Canadian development assistance, estimated at $2.08 million for Côte d’Ivoire targeted health.
 The main Canadian partners involved in Côte d’Ivoire were SOCODEVI, Equitas – International Centre for Human Rights Education and CAPRA International Inc. The main multilateral partner was the World Food Program.

 For more information on projects with Côte d’Ivoire, see DFATD’s Project Browser.